Horizontal and vertical writing in East Asian scripts: Differences between horizontal and vertical writing

-Chinese characters, Japanese kana, Vietnamese chữ Nôm and Korean Hangul can be written horizontally or vertically.
+Chinese characters, Japanese kana, Vietnamese chữ Nôm and Korean hangul can be written horizontally or vertically.
 There are some small differences in orthography.
 In horizontal writing it is more common to use Arabic numerals, whereas Chinese numerals are more common in vertical text.

 In these scripts, the positions of punctuation marks, for example the relative position of commas and full stops (periods), differ between horizontal and vertical writing.
 Punctuation such as the parentheses, quotation marks, book title marks (Chinese), ellipsis mark, dash, wavy dash (Japanese), proper noun mark (Chinese), wavy book title mark (Chinese), emphasis mark, and chōon mark (Japanese) are all rotated 90 degrees when switching between horizontal and vertical text.

 Where a text is written in horizontal format, pages are read in the same order as English books, with the binding at the left and pages progressing to the right.
 Vertical books are printed the other way round, with the binding at the right, and pages progressing to the left.

-Ruby characters, like furigana in Japanese which provides a phonetic guide for unusual or difficult-to-read characters, follow the direction of the main text.
+Ruby characters like furigana in Japanese which provides a phonetic guide for unusual or difficult-to-read characters, follow the direction of the main text.
 Example in Japanese, with furigana in green:

-However, zhuyin in Taiwanese Chinese is usually written vertically regardless of the direction of the main text.

-Inserted text in the Roman alphabet is usually written horizontally, or turned sideways when it appears in vertical text, with the base of the characters on the left.
+Bopomofo in Taiwan is usually written vertically regardless of the direction of the main text.
+Text in the Latin alphabet is usually written horizontally when it appears in vertical text, or else it is turned sideways with the base of the characters on the left.

 Right-to-left horizontal writing

 Historically, vertical writing was the standard system, and horizontal writing was only used where a sign had to fit in a constrained space, such as over the gate of a temple or the signboard of a shop.

-Therefore, before the end of World War II in Japan, those signs were read right to left.
+Before the end of World War II in Japan, those signs were read right to left.

-Today, the left-to-right direction is dominant in all three languages for horizontal writing: this is due partly to the influence of English and other Western languages to make it easier to read when the two languages are found together (for example, on signs at an airport or train station), and partly to the increased use of computerized typesetting and word processing software, most of which does not directly support right-to-left layout of East Asian languages.
+Today, the left-to-right direction is dominant in all three languages for horizontal writing: this is due partly to the influence of English and other Western languages to make it easier to read when the two languages are found together—for example, on airport signs at a train station—and partly to the increased use of computerized typesetting and word processing software, most of which does not directly support right-to-left layout of East Asian languages.
 However, right-to-left horizontal writing is still seen in these scripts, in such places as signs, on the right-hand side of vehicles, and on the right-hand side of stands selling food at festivals.
 It is also used to simulate archaic writing, for example in reconstructions of old Japan for tourists, and it is still found in the captions and titles of some newspapers.